PseudoDevs/IamGhost/abmd6.md

-Last updated: 2024-04-10 04:06:06
+Last updated: 2024-04-10 04:06:40
-Random Quote: Your heart's talking to you, Barney.
-Do you have the guts to listen to it? - Lily Aldrin
+Random Quote: So Robin?
+Guess who nailed the chick from "Metro News One" last night! - Barney Stinson